Karen Vestergaard Andersen and Nina Wöhlk

 The interesting bottom line is to look at the nuances and ask yourself questions e.g: who we ( as an institution) are in the situation, what is the power dynamic, what is the act?
 What is our role?
 Who are we presenting, standing for, in some cases representing?

-What are our own biases and what are our own presets about things?
 In regards to tokenization it's problematic in Denmark, that some, especially, larger institutions use people's practices to build up 'enlightened public programming'.

 On the side of the artists it's about being aware of the mechanism of tokenization.
 This means that as an artist, you agree to be part of an institutional programme because of many reasons, eg. bigger audience, bigger funds.
 You get that on your resume then you move on to another bigger institution with more funds, to continue your practice.
 But really as an artist you wish to be part of a programme because of the quality of your work, not simply because of the form of 'othering' you represent.